 Because of CBD’s links with recreational cannabis, there is some controversy about its use as a therapeutic remedy.
 There is also a lot of confusion over whether it is safe to take and whether it will create a “high” or intoxicating effect.

 Most CBD products come from hemp, but there are also CBD products that can come from the marijuana plant.
-Although, these are only legal in states where marijuana is legal recreationally or medicinally.
+CBD products that come from the marijuana plant are only legal in states where marijuana is legal recreationally or medicinally.

 Is CBD Oil Safe in General?

 CBD from hemp is considered to be safe and non-toxic.
-According to the World Health Organization (WHO), “CBD exhibits no effects indicative of any abuse or dependence potential.” their findings also report “CBD appears not to exhibit THC-like discriminative stimulus effects”.
+According to the World Health Organization (WHO) report on Drug Dependence, “CBD exhibits no effects indicative of any abuse or dependence potential.”
+Their findings also report “CBD appears not to exhibit THC-like discriminative stimulus effects”.
 It will not cause a “high” or “intoxicating” effect.

-Epidiolex is yet another example of CBD’s safety profile.
+Epidiolex is the only FDA approved CBD product for humans, but Epidiolex is derived from the cannabis plant.
 According to the Department of Justice, “In June 2018, the FDA announced it approved Epidiolex for the treatment of seizures associated with two rare and severe forms of epilepsy… the CBD in Epidiolex is extracted from the cannabis plant and is the first FDA-approved drug to contain a purified extract from the plant”.

 With evidence mounting about CBD and the magnitude of its benefits and uses, it seems that CBD will likely become a safe, natural alternative capable of helping many people.
 But, now, you might ask, “Is CBD oil safe for dogs and cats?”